Explore potential ways to acquire Sila Nanotechnologies stock as the IPO approaches. Get access to select pre-IPO startups at Equitybee.

 Company availability varies among pre-IPO platforms.
 Typically, companies with a higher valuation and wide dispersion of pre-IPO equity have more opportunities to invest.

-The most accessible venture capital funds for non-accredited investors are the Fundrise Innovation Fund and the ARK Venture Fund, available exclusively at Titan Invest.
-These funds enable investors to own pre-IPO companies without the accreditation hurdle.
+The most accessible venture capital funds for non-accredited investors is the Fundrise Innovation Fund.
+This fund enable investors to own pre-IPO companies without the accreditation hurdle.

-However, neither fund owns Sila Nanotechnologies at this time.
+However, it does not own Sila at this time.

 Shares may become available when employees or other early investors want to liquidate a portion of their shares without waiting for the IPO.